awaregroup/IIALab/labs/Lab01.md

 1. Plug the HDMI adapter into your Hummingboard and the USB end into the USB Hub attached to your PC.
 1. Plug the Micro USB cable into your SensorTile and the other end into the Hummingboard.
 1. Plug in the ethernet cable to your Hummingboard.
-1. Insert the SD Card into your Hummingboard.
+1. Insert the Micro SD Card into your Hummingboard.
 1. Insert the Power Cable into your Hummingboard.
 1. On your Lab PC, open the Camera application to view the output of your Hummingboard as it boots.
 Select the camera cycle button to view the capture card.